lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 	-> contains all functions that are per se independent from the "Orientation_Thickness_Extraction_Geol_Maps" or functions from third party developers (i.e. Fernandez, 2005, Rauch et al., 2019)
 - 2_output_mapsheet
 	-> this folder will contain the model ouptut text files and figures

 ***
-PROCEDURE:

-1. run script A_INPUT_TIE.m: -> define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted

-2. run script B_ORIENTATION_THICKNESS_EXTRACTION.m:
--> the orientation and thickness data are extracted and stored with associated reliability indicators

-3. run script C_FILTERING.m
--> the orientation and thickness data are classified and filtered by using the reliability threshold values specified in the file "ParameterSpace.xls"
-   Make sure the "Orientation_Thickness_Extraction_Geol_Maps" routine with all its subfolders is registered as a Matlab search path.

-***
 OUTPUT FILES: